bit-player/deepdream-install-memo/readme.md

          https://raw.githubusercontent.com/Homebrew/homebrew/6fd6a9b6b2f56139a44dd689d30b7168ac13effb/Library/Formula/boost.rb \
          https://raw.githubusercontent.com/Homebrew/homebrew/3141234b3473717e87f3958d4916fe0ada0baba9/Library/Formula/boost-python.rb

-The commented version of this command installs the current version of the boost library and its python wrapper.
+The commented version of this command installs the current version of the [Boost C++ library](http://www.boost.org/) and its python wrapper.
 At the time I was doing this work, the current version was 1.58, which some sources indicated was incompatible with Caffe.
 The alternative version of the command with full URLs installs version 1.57.
-(I scarfed this command from [robertsdionne](https://gist.github.com/robertsdionne/f58a5fc6e5d1d5d2f798).)
+(I scarfed this command from [robertsdionne](https://gist.github.com/robertsdionne/f58a5fc6e5d1d5d2f798); more info [here](http://itinerantbioinformaticist.blogspot.com/2015/05/caffe-incompatible-with-boost-1580.html).)
+Boost has now released version 1.59; I don't know if the problem has been resolved.

-In this case I would really suggest omitting the '-vd' option flags.
+By the way, for this command I would suggest omitting the '-vd' option flags.
 I got more than 115,000 lines of output.
 I didn't read it all.

 ### Install and build the Caffe framework